Azure/Edge-infrastructure-quickstart-template-ado/doc/Sharing-HCI-Dependencies.md

 # Sharing HCI dependencies

 The default setting of the QuickStart template will create a key vault and a witness storage account for each site.
-You can leverage the key vault created in the IaC steps for HCI deployment in a shared manner.
+You may leverage the key vault created in the IaC steps for HCI deployment in a shared manner.
 Creating another storage account for witness is recommended to avoid accidentally overwriting of Terraform states.

 ## How to configure the shared Key Vault for HCI deployment